-The morphological parameters analyzed (BV/TV, Tb.
+The analyzed morphological parameters (BV/TV, Tb.
 N., Tb.
 Th., Tb.
 Sp., and Tb.
 Sp.
-SD, SMI, DA, and CV) were compared for both group.
+SD, SMI, DA, and CV) were compared between the two groups.
 As the initial groups do not have similar distributions of age and sex, a matching was performed leading to identical mean and median age as well as identical gender distribution.
 Then, the selection of statistical test to perform was executed as follow:

 For each parameter, the median value between the six ROI of the same individual was computed.
 The median was preferred over the mean because it is less influenced by outliers.